thomasloven/nextrevo-mod/README.md

 First of all - Science isn't about why.
 It's about why not.

 Second - I had just invested fully in the Revo ecosystem right before the MK4 was announced.
-Wah wah.
+Wah wah.<br>
-I didn't need the upgrade, obviosuly, but I wanted it because this is my hobby and I like tinkering with my printer.
+I didn't *need* the upgrade, obviously, but I wanted it because this is my hobby and I like tinkering with my printer.
 Now the Revo investment won't be wasted money.

 # Step 1 - Studies

 As soon as photos of the nextruder started surfacing, I started thinking.

-Didn't the whole idea look kind of familiar?
+Didn't the whole idea look kind of familiar?<br>
-I took measurements on the pixelated photos, and an idea started to form.
+I took measurements on the pixelated photos, and an idea started to form.<br>
 I even bought a [Nextruder V6 Nozzle Adapter](https://www.prusa3d.com/product/nextruder-v6-nozzle-adapter/) long before I had a nextruder just to take more measurements.

-When I finally got my MK3.9 upgrade kit, I was confident enough to just go for it...
+When I finally got my MK3.9 upgrade kit, I was confident enough to just go for it...<br>
 Here's how I did it.

 # Step 2 - Heatsink preparation